-- Designed for secure ID and banking applications, the TOE is a serial access microcontroller that incorporates the most recent generation of ARM® processors for embedded secure systems.
-Its SecurCore® SC000TM 32-bit RISC core is built on the CortexTM M0 core with additional security features to help to protect against advanced forms of attacks. - 19 Different derivative devices may be configured depending on the customer needs: - either by ST during the manufacturing or packaging process. - or by the customer during the packaging, or composite product integration, or personnalisation process. - They all share the same hardware design and the same maskset (denoted by the Master identification number).
-The Master identification number is unique for all product configurations. - The configuration of the derivative devices can impact the available NVM size, and he availability of Nescrypt as detailed here below:
+- The TOE is a serial access Smartcard IC designed for secure mobile applications, based on the most recent generation of ARM® processors for embedded secure systems.
+Its SecurCore® SC300TM 32-bit RISC core is built on the CortexTM M3 core with additional security features to help to protect against advanced forms of attacks. - The TOE offers a high-speed User Flash memory, an internally generated clock, an MPU, an internal true random number generator (TRNG) and hardware accelerators for advanced cryptographic functions. - 20 Different derivative devices may be configured depending on the customer needs: - · either by ST during the manufacturing or packaging process, - or by the customer during the packaging, or composite product integration, or personnalisation process. - 21 They all share the same hardware design and the same maskset (denoted by the Master identification number).
+The Master identification number is unique for all product configurations. - The configuration of the derivative devices can impact the available NVM memory size, and the operational temperature range, as detailed here below: